Carly Fiorina: Business leadership image

 In 2003, Fiorina was named by Fortune Magazine the most powerful woman in business, a position she held for five years.
 In 2004, she was included in the Time 100 ranking of "most influential people in the world today" and named tenth on the Forbes list of The World's 100 Most Powerful Women.
 In 2005, The Wall Street Journal described Fiorina as the epitome of "an alluring, controversial new breed of chief executive officers who combine grand visions with charismatic but self-centered and demanding styles".
-The same year, Wharton School of Business professor Michael Useem opined, "Fiorina scored high on leadership style, but she failed to execute strategy".
+The same year, Wharton School professor Michael Useem opined, "Fiorina scored high on leadership style, but she failed to execute strategy".

 Following her forced resignation from HP, several commentators ranked Fiorina as one of the worst American (or tech) CEOs of all time.
 In 2008, InfoWorld grouped her with a list of products and ideas that flopped, declaring that her tenure as CEO of HP was the sixth worst tech flop of all time, and characterizing her as the "anti-Steve Jobs" for reversing the goodwill of "geeks" and alienating existing customers.
 During Fiorina's tenure as CEO, HP leased or purchased five planes, including two Gulfstream IVs, to replace four aging aircraft, only one of which had the range to fly overseas.
 One Gulfstream IV, acquired at a cost of US$30 million and available for Fiorina's "exclusive" use, became a rallying point among HP employees who complained of Fiorina's expensive self-promotion and top-down managerial style during a time of company layoffs.
 Jeffrey Sonnenfeld of Yale School of Management said in August 2015 that problems with Fiorina's leadership style were what caused HP to lose half its value during her tenure.

 Others have defended her business leadership decisions and viewed the Compaq merger as successful over the long term.Zapler, Mike.
 "Analysts: Carly Fiorina long on vision, fell short on execution at HP", San Jose Mercury News (April 20, 2010).Brilliant, or Blunder?
 A Rashomon Roundtable on Carly Fiorina's Compaq Acquisition, Bloomberg News (May 4, 2015).